 Activities: There are four activities in this course.
 These will be completed by hand and submitted by email.
+Scanners are available in the Learning Center.
+You may also upload photos of the activities as long as they are readable.

 Final Exam: There is a comprehensive final exam in this course.
-This will be a paperand-pencil test where you must show your work (you can practice this by writing up your homework).
+This will be a paper-and-pencil test where you must show your work (you can practice this by writing up your homework).
 The final exam will be taken at an official proctored testing site mutually agreed upon at the beginning of the term.
 If you can't test at an LBCC site, you need to let me know right away so that an alternative can be arranged.

 Calculator: You will be allowed to use a calculator for all assignments and tests in this class.
-I recommend the TI-30XS.
-You could also use a TI-30XIIS, TI-83, TI-84, or TI84 Plus.
+I recommend the TI-30 XS.
+You could also us a TI-30XIIS, TI-83, TI-84, or TI-84 Plus.
 All of these calculators can do calculations with fractions.
 You will be much happier in this class if you get a calculator and learn to use it, especially for fractions.
 Remember that you will not be allowed to use your cell phone on the final exam, so it is worth your while to learn to use your calculator.